ILO Plug-In Radiant Heating Panel – wall/ceiling mount

 • Rated up to 1875-watts on a 15-amp circuit

-What makes the ILO infrared heating panel special?
+What makes the ILO Plug-in Radiant heating panel special?

 2. No special wiring or electrician needed!